 Student Application Policy/Procedures for the Yellow Ribbon Program:

 - Students should determine eligibility for the Yellow Ribbon Program on the U.S. Department of Veterans Affairs, Yellow Ribbon Program Information website.

 - Students should apply for and receive confirmation of admission to Pomona.
-Students should be sure to make an informed decision concerning their choice of Post-9/11 GI Bill.
-It is our understanding that there are typically more than one educational benefit choices for individuals with military experience.
-It is also our understanding that once selected, benefit choices are irrevocable.
+Students should be sure to make an informed decision concerning their choice of Post-9/11 GI Bill®.
+It is our understanding that there are typically more than one educational benefit choice for individuals with military experience and that once selected, benefit choices are irrevocable.
 For information on benefits, visit the Department of Veterans Affairs website.

-- Eligible students, after receiving an offer admission from Pomona College, should fill out the Request for Participation in the Yellow Ribbon Program form [pdf] and, if available, attach their Certificate of Eligibility.
+- Eligible students, after receiving an offer admission from Pomona College, should submit their Certificate of Eligibility.
 Pomona processes the Request for Participation forms on a first-come, first-served basis.
 Students may scan and e-mail, or fax this form to the Financial Aid Office.

 - Eligible students must complete the Step 4 (above) and submit confirmation of their eligibility for the Yellow Ribbon Program to the Financial Aid Office as soon as possible.
 Confirmation of eligibility may be in the form of a U.S. Department of Veteran Services Certificate of Eligibility for the Post 9/11 GI Bill®.
 Failure to submit this confirmation in a timely manner will result in the student's removal from the Yellow Ribbon Program participation list.